Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ1: Quasi-experimental Examination of the Effects of Engaging with S

 \section{RQ1: Quasi-experimental Examination of the Effects of Engaging with \acc{}S}

 We applied a causal inference framework~\cite{rosenbaum1985constructing} combining propensity score matching, Average Treatment Effect (ATE) estimation, and DiD regression to assess how \acc{} engagement influences psychosocial wellbeing.
-Guided by prior work in psychology and social computing, we examined three domains: affective, behavioral, and cognitive~\cite{breckler1984empirical,saha2018social}.
-This approach enables us to isolate the effects of \acc{} use from other AI or non-AI usage, quantify the direction and magnitude of change (\autoref{fig:schematic_causal_inference}).
+Guided by prior work in psychology and social computing, we examined three dimensions: \textit{affective}, \textit{behavioral}, and \textit{cognitive} outcomes~\cite{breckler1984empirical,saha2018social}.
+This approach enables us to isolate the effects of \acc{} use from other LLMs, voice assistants, or non-AI usage, quantify the direction and magnitude of change (\autoref{fig:schematic_causal_inference}).
 Our analytic strategy is grounded in the potential outcomes framework~\cite{rosenbaum1985constructing}, which informs our estimation of causal effects in observational settings.